 Once you have your Sandbox created and ready for testing, you can connect it to Qualified.com to begin your setup and testing.

 You’ll also notice on this page that there are two places where you’ll need to connect to your Sandbox: Connecting with a Personal account and Connecting with a Team level account.

 The first is a personal user account for each sales rep using the system.
-The personal user accounts are used by each rep when creating Salesforce objects such as Leads, Contacts, Accounts, and Opportunities.
+The personal user accounts are used by each rep when creating Salesforce objects such as Leads or Contacts.
 Each user in your org will need to connect using their own personal Salesforce credentials.
 Most likely for your testing, you won’t need to connect all reps at this time and can wait until you’re using your Salesforce Production environment.

 The second connection is a team-level account and it’s used by the system to read and write data as necessary.
-This is the main connection that we’ll use and this user will need access to read and write to all objects in your Sandbox.
 You can create a user specifically for the Qualified.com integration or use an existing integration user that has full rights.

 You’ll want to be aware that there are some limitations to using the Sandbox for testing and connecting to Qualified.

 When you’re done with your testing in the Sandbox environment, you’ll now want to move to Production before you go live with Qualified.
 You’ll see the option to “Promote to Production” in your Salesforce connection area.

 When you press this button, we’ll keep your mappings in place but replace your credentials with your Production credentials so that it’s a smooth transition.